AlexanderFalk/A2_CouchDB_TwitterData/README.md

 It will take a minute to insert all the data, but when that is done, you're ready to use the program.

+PLEASE REMEMBER TO INSERT YOUR OWN LOCATION OF YOUR MONGODB INSTANCE INTO THE twitter.go FILE.
+SCROLL DOWN TO THE END OF THE FILE AND INSERT YOUR LOCATION.
+Probably something like: localhost:27017

 #### Usage
 Clone the repository, open a CMD or Terminal, and navigate to the repository.
 When you're located at the repository, fire the below command:
 ``` go build twitter.go ```